pyrdm/pyrdm/README.md

 Contact
 -------

-If you have any questions or comments about PyRDM, please send them via email to <c.jacobs10@imperial.ac.uk>.
+If you have any questions or comments about PyRDM, please send them via email to <christian@christianjacobs.uk>.